 Avoid pulling the fabric

-This is a mistake made mostly by seasoned home sewers, because they are experienced and get distracted by music, internet or tv and cannot hear when the machines complains.
+This is a mistake made mostly by seasoned home sewers because they are experienced and get distracted by music, internet, or tv and cannot hear when the machine complains.
 The sound of the machine always tells you when it is working too hard or something is misaligned.
-Pulling the fabric will result in skipping stitches, a bent or a broken needle.
+Pulling the fabric will result in skipping stitches, a bent, or a broken needle.